 Diagonally.
 We can take a peek at how the metric looks like the same calendar month in all cohorts—for example, August user retention rates.

 A few additional notes on cohort chart reading.
 It’s important to be cautious about the cohort size.
-If they’re too small, metrics will vary widely and potential analyses will be worthless.
+If they’re too small, your cohort metrics will vary widely and potential analyses will be worthless.
 A good practice when it comes to visualizing trends is to use color shading.
 It will be easier to see how the value progresses or decays, and when anomalies appear.

 5. Test your findings and get results #